Indoor Life - Keeping your Indoor Cat Happy

 and a litter of a sandy texture.
 Make any changes to the tray, the litter or its location very slowly to avoid accidents.

-If you are currently looking for an indoor cat to share your home, here are details of cats currently in our care looking for indoor homes....
+If you are currently looking for an indoor cat to join you, the following cats are currently looking for indoor only homes